Alpha-Centauri-00/Parkplatz_Reservieren/README.md

 # booking a spot

-### Setting Up and Managing a Python Virtual Environment
+A task to reserve a place for your car. in case you accept a specific meeting!
 ## Instructions
+Setting Up and Managing a Python Virtual Environment </br>
 A virtual environment is a self-contained Python environment that allows you to manage dependencies and isolate project-specific packages.
 This guide will walk you through creating and managing a virtual environment.

 ### Create a Virtual Environment